prudence1738/Gbv-support-site/README.md

-# Gbv-support-site
-A privacy-first web platform providing gender-based violence (GBV) information, emergency contacts, and support resources for users in Kenya.
+A simple, safe, and user-friendly web platform designed to support survivors of gender-based violence (GBV) in Kenya.
+The site provides verified emergency contacts, local support organizations (such as Usikimye, GVRC, COVAW, and others), educational resources, and a Quick Exit safety feature.
+Built as an MVP for my final-year project and aligned with SDG 5 — Gender Equality.